RasppleII/a2server/ivanx/README.md

 Thus the content of those pages as of mid-October 2015 (version 1.2.4) is reproduced here in Markdown format in order to be most widely readable.
-Where no direct non-HTML equivalent for HTML source code exists, this reproduction will prefer readability to source accuracy, such as replacing formatting based upon non-breaking spaces with an unordered list.
+Where unconvertable HTML with no direct non-HTML equivalent exists, this archive will prefer readability to source accuracy.
+Examples of this include things such as replacing formatting using non-breaking spaces with an unordered list.